i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 -   **The Boolean Expression:** The output `Y` is `Y = A OR B`.
 -   **Lab & Experiment:**
     ![OR Gate in Minecraft](./images/OR_gate_minecraft.png)
-    *Figure: The classic Minecraft OR gate using Redstone Dust merging.*
+    *Figure: A Minecraft OR gate built by merging two Redstone Dust lines.
+The output lamp lights up if either lever (input A or B) is switched on, visually demonstrating the "at least one" logic of the OR operation.*

     1. Build the circuit as shown in the Minecraft screenshot: